 Each package must contain the following:

 - Application form

 - A resume explaining your extra-curricular activities (Must be typed)

 - An essay of less than 500 words on why you want to attend a Service Academy

 - SAT/ACT Scores: You must include copies of your SAT/ACT scores with the nomination application, as the testing services do not always successfully send your scores to our office.
 All test scores received by November 1 must be printed and included with your packet.
 Any additional scores that arrive between November 1 and the date of your interview with the Senator’s Service Academy Review Board can be mailed separately, so long as the Senator’s Service Academy coordinator is notified in advance.
 You are encouraged to repeatedly retake the SAT or ACT exam in order to improve your academic competitiveness.
-Academies will accept the highest score in each academic area, regardless of test date.
+Academies will accept the highest score in each academic area covered by the tests.
 For example, if a math score is higher on one test date, and a verbal score on another, the Academies will select the highest scores.

 - Letters of Recommendation: There is a limit of five letters of recommendation, with a minimum of three.
 One letter must be written by your High School Principal or Guidance Counselor, unless given approval otherwise by the Senator’s Service Academy Coordinator.
 The other letters may be written by teachers, coaches, scoutmasters, clergy or community leaders who can attest to your character, abilities and potential for success in a Service Academy environment.
 Recommendations by family members are discouraged, but will be accepted in extraordinary, pre-approved circumstances.
 Letters of recommendation do not need to be sealed, but sealing is acceptable if the writer prefers.
 It is not necessary to send additional certificates, letters, photos, etc., as only the required documents will be used for consideration.